scummvm/scummvm/doc/docportal/using_scummvm/game_settings.rst

 **Platform**
-	Specify the original platform of the game.
+	Specifies the original platform of the game.

 	*platform* (string)
 ,,,,,,,